-The benefit of a brand new appliance means that you're protected by a two year manufacturer warranty, so if there are any issues with these
+The benefit of a brand new appliance means that you're protected by a two year manufacturer warranty, so if there are any issues with these then you can give them a call directly to have this resolved.

 To ensure you are covered, make sure to complete and return the warranty registration forms, so they have a clear record of your ownership being registered.
 The warranty of an appliance exists between the homeowner, and the manufacturer, meaning you have to contact them directly.